patricegautier/unifiZabbix/README.md

 Those two are used to create moving averages that make graphs far easier to read

+# Graphs

+If everything is working you should be able to see data flowing in the Monitoring > Latest Data section of Zabbix.
+Time to set up some graphs..
+Unfortunately Zabbix doesn't to have a good way to share graphs as it does for templates, so here is a quick rundown of what I have setup..:

 # Limitations

 1/ Some devices periodically refuse to answer.
 This typically resolves in a few minutes but I haven't been able to get to the root cause.